macilentiores/ChurchStreamGuard/README.md

 Example:
 - `http://192.168.88.21:8765/`

+> Note: `127.0.0.1` works only on the same device.
+On a phone/tablet you must use the PC’s LAN IP.

 ### Safety: double-tap confirmation (Web HUD)
-The Web HUD supports a “double tap” confirmation pattern for the high-risk buttons (Start / Stop / Record): first tap arms the button, second tap confirms within a short window (this prevents accidental triggers).
+The Web HUD uses a “double tap” confirmation pattern for the high-risk buttons (Start / Stop / Record):
+- First tap arms the action for ~2 seconds
+- Second tap confirms within that window
+- Preset buttons remain immediate

 ### Web HUD token (optional)
-`WEB_HUD_TOKEN` is an optional shared secret; leave it blank to disable token checks. fileciteturn13file2L30-L32

-If you set a token:
+`WEB_HUD_TOKEN` is an optional shared secret.
+If you set a token, you must open the HUD with `?token=YOURTOKEN`.
-- Open the page with `?token=YOURTOKEN`
-- The page forwards `?token=...` to the WebSocket endpoint as well. fileciteturn13file10L33-L39

 Example:
 - `http://192.168.88.21:8765/?token=YOURTOKEN`

+If the token is missing or wrong, the server returns **403 Forbidden**.

 **Note:** This is not full “internet security” (no TLS/HTTPS by default).
-It’s a simple shared token intended for **same-LAN** use.
+It’s a simple shared token intended for same-LAN use.
+For remote access over the internet, use a VPN.

 ---

 ## MIDI mapping

 ### Current defaults in Stream Agent II
-The current Stream Agent II config defaults use:
 - Start stream: note `60`
 - Stop stream: note `61`
-- Record toggle: note `62` fileciteturn13file2L64-L68
+- Record toggle: note `62`
-- Presets: notes `70–79` → presets `1–10` fileciteturn13file2L67-L68
+- Presets: notes `70–79` → presets `1–10`

-### Preset names (as used in the older README)
+### Preset names
-Camera presets (notes 70–79): fileciteturn13file0L7-L28
+Camera presets (notes 70–79):

 - 70 → Preset 1 (**Pulpit**)
 - 71 → Preset 2 (**Panorama**)